-Purposes of PRC 013 include:
+Purposes of PRC 0013 include:

-- 1) Instructional services to youth enrolled in Career and Technical Education program areas as identified in the North Carolina CTE Essential Standards. - Program areas include Agricultural Education; Business, Finance, and Marketing Education; Career Development; Computer Science and Information Technology Education; Family and Consumer Sciences Education; Health Science Education; Trade, Technology, Engineering, and Industrial Education. - 3) Career and Technical Education instruction and/or supportive services for programs that extend beyond the normal school day. - 4) Appropriate CTE programs and/or supportive services for students who are identified as special populations, which include economically disadvantaged, nontraditional students, single parents, out-of-workforce individuals, English learners, homeless individuals, youth with parents on active duty in the armed forces, youth who are in, or have aged out of, the foster care system, and individuals with disabilities. - 5) Career development coordination services to assist students participating in Career and Technical Education in making educational and career decisions. - 6) Coordination for the implementation of the CTE Instructional Management System (IMS).
+- 1) Instructional services to youth enrolled in Career and Technical Education program areas as identified in the North Carolina CTE Essential Standards. - 2) Program areas include Agricultural Education; Business, Finance, and Marketing Education; Career Development; Computer Science, IT, and Technology Education; Family and Consumer Sciences Education; Health Science Education; Trade and Industrial Education. - 3) Career and Technical Education instruction and/or supportive services for programs that extend beyond the normal school day. - 4) Appropriate CTE programs and/or supportive services for students who are identified as special populations, which include economically disadvantaged, nontraditional students, single parents, out-of-workforce individuals, English learners, homeless individuals, youth with parents on active duty in the armed forces, youth who are in, or have aged out of, the foster care system, and individuals with disabilities. - 5) Career development coordination services to assist students participating in Career and Technical Education in making educational and career decisions. - 6) Coordination and management of the CTE Instructional Management System (NC CTE Admin).